Tudor0404/easythread/docs/pages/documented_design.rst

 Data Structures
 ***************

 Data structures are used intensively throughout the conversion algorithm.
+The methods and properties of the Graph, Block and Container can be seen in the `UML class diagram`_.

 Graph
 =====